VA Cash-Out Refinance Loan: What it is and How to Get OneUpdated: July 13, 2023

 You Don’t Have To Take Cash-Out

-You can use these VA refinance loans to refinance a VA or non-VA mortgage and NOT take cash back on the deal.
-Ask your participating lender about this option.
+Borrowers can use these VA refinance loans to refinance a VA or non-VA mortgage and NOT take cash back on the deal.
+For specific guidelines, borrowers should refer to their lender.

 Maximum Loan Amount